Multi-factor Authentication (MFA) Vs. Two-factor Authentication (2FA): Understanding the Key Technical Differences

 Now that we know what Multi-factor authentication (MFA) is, let’s move on to the difference between Two-factor authentication (2FA) and multi-factor authentication (MFA).

-When we talk about the differences between MFA and 2FA, the number of authentication factors is an obvious difference.
-Apart from that, it’s important to consider that MFA uses three authentication factors, each with different security levels and convenience of implementation, and the verification process may demand different amounts of time for each.
+When we talk about the differences between MFA and 2FA, the number of authentication factors is a noticeable difference.
+Apart from that, it’s essential to consider that MFA uses three authentication factors, each with different security levels and convenience of implementation, and the verification process may demand different amounts of time for each.

 Let us discuss some of the differentiating factors.